This fluffy and eggy Italian Easter Bread, Pane di Pasqua, is slightly sweet and bursting the with flavors of citrus and anise.

 The beautifully colored eggs and the lovely golden loaf are the perfect recipe for an Easter table centerpiece.

 This light and eggy Italian Easter Bread, Pane di Pasqua, bread is slightly sweet and bursting the with the flavors of citrus and anise.

-- In a small bowl, activate yeast by mixing warm milk with the sugar until dissolved.
-Add yeast and set aside until the mixture begins to foam slightly, 5-10 min.
+In a small bowl, mix the warm milk with the sugar, until dissolved.
+Add the yeast and set the mixture aside until it begins to foam slightly, 5-10 min.

-While the yeast is activating, in a large bowl, mix together 2 c all-purpose flour, ¾ c white whole wheat flour, and salt.
+While the yeast is hydrating, in a large bowl, mix together 3 c all-purpose flour and the salt.
 Set aside.

-In a medium bowl, whisk together orange juice and zest, beaten eggs, melted butter, and anise.
+In a medium bowl, whisk together the orange juice and zest, the beaten eggs, melted butter, and anise.
 Set aside.

 Add the yeast mixture and orange juice mixture to the flour, stirring until moistened.
-Add the white whole wheat flour to the dough, a little at a time, until the dough comes together.
+Add the remaining flour to the dough, a little at a time, mixing until the dough comes together.

-- Turn the dough out onto a lightly floured surface and knead 5-10 minutes, until the dough is soft and smooth.
+Turn the dough out onto a lightly floured surface and knead for 5-10 minutes, until soft and smooth.

-Place the dough in a greased bowl, turning to coat the dough.
-Cover with plastic wrap or a damp tea towel, and set in a warm, draft-free place (70-75F) to rise for 1 hour.
+Place the dough in a clean, oiled bowl, turning to coat the dough with oil.
+Cover the dough with plastic wrap or a damp tea towel, and set in a warm (70-75F), draft-free place to rise for 1 hour.

-Once the dough has doubled, knock it back and turn it out onto a lightly floured surface.
+Once the dough has doubled turn it out onto a lightly floured surface.